XRISM/Resolve observations of Hercules X-1: vertical structure and kinematics of the disk wind: Results

 To describe the narrow Fe I K$\alpha$ and K$\beta$ lines, we also use single Gaussians.
-We note that we do not use 2 kinematic components to describe Fe I K$\alpha$ and K$\beta$ in this work, as doing so would further increase the complexity of our model with very little effect on the absorber properties.
-The Fe I K$\alpha$ and K$\beta$ kinematic structure will be addressed in Narita et al. (in prep.).
+We note that we do not use 2 kinematic components to describe Fe I K$\alpha$ and K$\beta$ or the full Holzer line model \citep{Holzer+97} for these transitions in this work, as doing so would further increase the complexity of our model with very little effect on the absorber properties.
 As the origin of the two narrow lines is likely the same and the K$\beta$ line is relatively weak, we couple its velocity width to that of the K$\alpha$ component, and couple its energy to that of the K$\alpha$ component times the ratio of neutral K$\beta$ and K$\alpha$ rest-frame positions.
-The origin of these features will be studied in detail in Narita et al. (in prep.).
+The origin of the narrow Fe K$\alpha$ and K$\beta$ lines, and their multi-component kinematic structure will be studied in detail in Narita et al. (in prep.).
 Nevertheless, it is important to (at least crudely) model these features here for an accurate description of the emission continuum.
 Furthermore, the Fe I K$\beta$ component is located at $\sim7.07$ keV, close to the Fe XXVI transition at 6.96 keV, and so omitting the K$\beta$ model could have consequences for our description of the wind absorption through the Fe XXVI line.
 The time-averaged high-flux Her X-1 \xrism\ spectrum is shown in Fig. \ref{FeK_spectrum} and shows how the final spectral model consists of different model components.

 Finally, the entire Her X-1 emission spectrum is subjected to Galactic absorption.
 This is included within the model with a \textsc{hot} component, which describes absorption by almost neutral gas \citep{dePlaa+04}.
 The column density of this absorber is set to $1\times10^{20}$ \pcm\ based on our previous study of Her X-1 \citep{Kosec+22, HI4PI+16}.
 This Galactic absorption model is applied as the last effect, only after the ionized disk wind absorber is applied.